2016 Level 2 Upper course, 1st weekend

 Saturday, here was another day, loaded with information about the shoulder.
 We covered stiff shoulder syndrome, which includes frozen shoulder, ligament testing, capsular tightness testing, rotator cuff testing and treatment for all of the above.
 The day was actually cut short by about 20 minutes or so, as the physiotherapists were finding it really hard to concentrate and take in all the information thrown at them that day.

 Sunday, the final day of this weekend of the course.
 Again, a ton of information was given to the physiotherapists.
 We finished up with the shoulder with A/C joint stress testing, impingement testing and SLAP (superior labral anterior posterior) lesions.
 Just think about how much information was given to the physiotherapists about the shoulder.
 6 hours Friday, 8 hours Saturday and 2 hours on Sunday.
 That is 16 hours.
 Normally a university course has 3 hours a week for 12 weeks, 36 hours.
 That is almost half of a university course on the shoulder in basically two days.
 Did I mention that the students are given a lot of information?
 The final 6 hours on Sunday were given to the elbow.
 This was too little time for the elbow, 3 different bones and 3 joints all found in one joint capsule.
 For a part of the body that most people think about when they have ‘tennis elbow’, there is a lot going on there.
-The physiotherapists on the course got a review of the anatomy around the elbow as well as a ?review? of the biomechanics (arthrokinematics, what happens at the joints, and osteokinematics, what happens to the bones) of the elbow movements.
+The physiotherapists on the course got a review of the anatomy around the elbow as well as the biomechanics (arthrokinematics, what happens at the joints, and osteokinematics, what happens to the bones) of the elbow movements.
 The physiotherapists all went through a thorough elbow assessment, talk on elbow pathology and different treatments for elbow issues.

 In addition, I met a couple new physiotherapists that were instructing and assisting on the course.
 Leigh Negin, from Victoria, and Kendra Mulligan, from Comox, respectively.
 Kendra works at Ascent Physiotherapy, if you are on Vancouver Island in the Comox area, check her clinic out at http://www.ascentphysiotherapy.com They both seem to be great physiotherapists and would recommend people on Vancouver Island go to see them.